What is the primary purpose of criteria-referenced assessments?

 Prepare for the GACE Educational Leadership Exam with our targeted quizzes.
 Test your knowledge with flashcards and multiple-choice questions, complete with hints and explanations, to enhance your readiness for the exam!

-The primary purpose of criteria-referenced assessments is to measure a student's knowledge and understanding of specific classroom content or established standards.
-These assessments are designed to evaluate how well a student has learned the material that was taught, rather than how they compare to their peers.
-This focus allows educators to identify which students have mastered the content and which may need additional support, based on predefined criteria or learning objectives.
+The primary purpose of criterion-referenced assessments is to measure a student's knowledge or skills in relation to specific standards or learning objectives.
+These assessments are designed to determine whether students have learned the material that has been taught, rather than how they perform in comparison to their peers.
+By focusing on predefined criteria, educators can assess whether students have acquired the necessary knowledge and abilities outlined in the curriculum.

 Subscribe